aviatorhh/sonar_pi/README.md

 * based on API 1.18

 The EchoZilla project is dead.
 But there is hope.
 We are heading for a solution ...

+Update:
+Thanks to the info from Pavel (https://github.com/aviatorhh/sonar_pi/issues/3) there is an interesting project I will do some testing on.
+As it just came on the screen some time will be needed to get it running hopefully.